- Written by Dr.Mehmet Demircioglu

 Photos can show hairline shape, thinning pattern, donor density, and some visible scalp problems.
 They cannot reliably show the full behavior of the skin.
 A photo may hide oiliness, tenderness, dryness, small bumps, scalp sensitivity, or the history behind the medication.

 Patients sometimes feel reassured when a clinic gives a graft number quickly from photos.
 In a simple case, that may start the discussion.
 In a medication and skin case, it can be misleading.
-Fast confidence is not the same as careful planning.
+Fast reassurance is not the same as careful planning.

 How can clinic promises mislead patients on acne medication?